Peter McLagan, c 1900

 Following the emancipation of enslaved people by the UK Government in the 1830s, McLagan’s father and Samuel Sandbach, his co-partner, received just over £21,480 compensation in 1836 for the legal emancipation of 407 enslaved people. ('British Guiana 2512 (Coffee Grove & Caledonia)', Legacies of British Slavery database, [accessed September 2022].
 According to The National Archives Currency Converter, this amount in 1840 was worth approximately £1,297,789 in 2017.
 In 1842, McLagan’s father purchased the Calderbank and Pumpherston estates in Mid Calder, West Lothian.

 During this time in Scotland, McLagan and his brother John were both educated at Tillicoultry School in Clackmannanshire, and attended the University of Edinburgh.
 John graduated in medicine in 1836 and became a surgeon in Demerara, where he died on 11th November 1850.

 Using the records on the ScotlandsPeople website, we first find McLagan in the 1841 census for Edinburgh.
 He is enumerated, aged 18, living at 77 Great King Street in Edinburgh’s New Town, together with his father, Peter, aged 65; Janet McLagan, his cousin, aged 25, and John Duff, a merchant, aged 25.
-According to the column on the right-hand side of the page, they were not born in Scotland as denoted by the ‘N’ for ‘No’.
-However, this appears to be incorrect, as the Old Parish Registers of births show McLagan’s father was born in Moulin, Perthshire, in 1774 (NRS, Old Parish Registers of Births, 834/10, page 35).
+The column on the right-hand side of the page indicates that they were not born in the county as denoted by the ‘N’ for ‘No’.
+According to the Old Parish Registers of births, McLagan’s father was born in Moulin, Perthshire, in 1774 (NRS, Old Parish Registers of Births, 834/10, page 35).